 With senior marketers raising the alarm about the prospect of ever more misinformation being allowed to propagate online, Smith encourages them to take seriously the pursuit of facts and the truth: “Unchecked, fake news spreads far too quickly across the industry.
 And often with the most serious of consequences, and none of them good.”

-He also points to statistics from Newsworks’ ‘Trust’ and ‘Fact not fake’ research that demonstrate the importance Brits place oil news brands in verifying stories they see on social media.
+He points to statistics from Newsworks’ ‘Trust’ and ‘Fact not fake’ research that demonstrate the importance Brits place on news brands in verifying stories they see on social media.
 Quoting ‘Fact not fake’, he writes: “74% of people said they turn to newspaper websites or apps to verify stories they read on social media.”